 - Feedback showed patients were able to access care and treatment within an acceptable timescale for their needs.
 There was a 'walk in' service available, where no appointment was needed. - Patients accessed the service via the MASTA website which directed them to a customer contact centre.
-The clinic was open between 9.30am and 4.30pm on Wednesdays and Thursdays. - Consultations and treatment were available to anyone who chose to use it and paid the appropriate charges.
+The Monument clinic was open between 11am and 7pm on Mondays, between 8am and 4pm on Tuesdays, Wednesdays and Thursdays and was not open between Friday and Sunday. - Consultations and treatment were available to anyone who chose to use it and paid the appropriate charges.
 This was identified on the website, service leaflet and also when contacting the service direct.